 You might have a fantastic group of employees that's passionate about the work they do but does not have all the time and tools they need to achieve the goals.
 They will be uninterested and unenthusiastic.

-Make sure to provide your team with the crucial resources to elevate their creativity and innovation.
+Make sure to provide your them with the crucial resources to elevate their creativity and innovation.
 Set a clear objective for you and your team and allocate resources accordingly.

 Be realistic!
 It's beneficial to you and your work force to have enough time to complete tasks.